open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 An `Aggregator` computes incoming [Measurements](./api.md#measurement) into [Pre-Aggregated Metrics](./datamodel.md#opentelemetry-protocol-data-model).

-An `Aggregator` MUST provide a mean to "update" itself given [Measurement](./api.md#measurement) data.
+An `Aggregator` MUST provide a means to "update" with given [Measurement](./api.md#measurement) data.

-An `Aggregator` MUST provide a mean to "collect" [Pre-Aggregated Metric](./datamodel.md#timeseries-model) data.
+An `Aggregator` MUST provide a means to "collect" [Pre-Aggregated Metric](./datamodel.md#timeseries-model) data.
 The collect call should be treated as a stateful action and may reset its internal state.